Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CALIBRATION OF AMATI RELATION AND GRB Hubble DIAGRAM

-Gaussian process is a fully Bayesian method for smoothing data, which can effectively reduce the errors of reconstructed results \citep{Seikel2012a,Seikel2012b}.
-Recently, Gaussian process has been widely applied to the field of cosmology \citep{Lin2018,Li2021,Sun2021,Wang2022,Liang2022,LZL2023,Benisty2023}.
+Jia \emph{et al.} \cite{Jia2022} used the standard cosmological parameters from Plank Collaboration \cite{Plank2020} ($\Omega_{\rm m}$ = 0.315, $\Omega_{\Lambda}$ = 0.685, and $H_0$ = 67.4 km $s^{-1}$ ${{\rm Mpc}}^{-1}$) without any error to obtain the values of $E_{{\rm iso}}$.
+In this work, we use Gaussian process method to obtain the values of $E_{{\rm iso}}$ without assuming a specific cosmological model.
+Gaussian process, which is a fully Bayesian method for smoothing data to effectively reduce the errors of reconstructed results \cite{Seikel2012a,Seikel2012b}, has been widely applied to the field of cosmology \cite{Lin2018,Li2021,Sun2021,Wang2022,Liang2022,LZL2023,Benisty2023}.
 In order to obtain model-independent $E_{{\rm iso}}$, we use a Gaussian process to reconstruct the values of the luminosity distance ($d_L$) of GRBs from SNe Ia data.
 In the Gaussian process, the function values $f(z)$ are correlated by a covariance function $k(z,\tilde z)$ to characterize the connection between the function values at different reconstructed points.
-We adopt a squared exponential covariance function with the property of infinite differentiability suitable for reconstructing the shape of the function, which is given by proposed by \citep{Seikel2012a}, $k(z,\tilde{z})=\sigma_f^2\exp\left[-\frac{(z-\tilde{z})^2}{2l^2}\right]$, where $\sigma_f$ and $l$ are the hyperparameters need to optimize the values.
+We adopt a squared exponential covariance function with the property of infinite differentiability suitable for reconstructing the shape of the function, which is given by proposed by Seikel \emph{et al.} \cite{Seikel2012a}, $k(z,\tilde{z})=\sigma_f^2\exp\left[-\frac{(z-\tilde{z})^2}{2l^2}\right]$, where $\sigma_f$ and $l$ are the hyperparameters need to optimize the values.